Frequently asked questions

 Q: Are dogs allowed?

-A: Dogs are not allowed inside the Tasting Room area or brewery building at anytime.
-However, well-behaved dogs on a leash are always welcome in our outside patio area.
+A: Dogs are not allowed inside the Tasting Room area or brewery building at any time with the exception of service dogs with credentials.
+All well-behaved dogs on a leash are always welcome in our outside patio area.
 If your dog is uncomfortable with large crowds, other dogs, or loud noises, we recommend leaving them at home.
 If they do cause a disturbance, you may be asked to escort your dog off the premises.

 Q: If I do not drink beer can I still come in?

 A: Yes, guests that do not drink are more than welcome.
 In addition to beer we offer locally crafted sodas, fresh squeezed juice, and filtered water.